Privacy Notice (Visitors & Business Communication)

 Why do we collect data?

-Northfield BID is a not-for-profit company which has been established by Northfield Town Centre business community to project manage projects that “Improve, Promote, Protect and Campaign” for improvements and services to Northfield Town Centre.
-We carry out a range of activities, including sending out communications to and for the benefit of businesses and their employees, that share information and opportunities which advance the four priorities within our BID2 Business Plan.
+Northfield BID is a not-for-profit company which has been established by Northfield Town Centre business community to project manage projects that “Improve, Promote, Protect and Support” for improvements and services to Northfield Town Centre.
+We carry out a range of activities, including sending out communications to and for the benefit of businesses and their employees, that share information and opportunities which advance the four priorities within our BID3 Business Plan.

 What we collect?